rhaiscript/book/src/language/numbers.md

 The default system integer type (also aliased to `INT`) is `i64`.
 It can be turned into `i32` via the [`only_i32`] feature.

+Integers can also be conveniently manipulated as [bit-fields].

 Floating-Point Numbers
 ----------------------